-^{}Unsecured long-term borrowings represents the amount received from Council for Scientific and Industrial Research (CSIR) to develop a project under "Development of Intelligent Video Surveillance Server (IVSS) system".
+Unsecured long term borrowings represent the amount received from Council for Scientific and Industrial Research (CSIR) to develop a project under "Development of Intelligent Video Surveillance Server (IVSS) system".

-The loan is an unsecured loan carrying a simple interest of 3% p.a on the outstanding amount of loan.
-Repayment of loan is in 10 equal annual installments from June 2011.
+The Unsecured long term borrowings is an unsecured loan carrying a simple interest of 3% p.a on the outstanding amount of loan.
+Repayment of loan is in 10 equal annual installments commencing from June 2011.
 Any delay in repayment entails a liability of 12% p.a. compounded monthly for the period of delay.
 The loan is repayable by June 2020.
 There is no default in the repayment of the principal loan and interest amounts.